Duran914/test-framework/README.md

 ```Python
 shutdown()
 ```
-* No arguments are accepted
+* No arguments are accepted.